dkhmelenko/WearTimer/README.md

 # Project description
 A Stopwatch/Timer for the Android Wear platform.
 Solutions provides 2 projects: one for the Android Wear platform and another for the classic Android platform.
 Application provides synchronization between the platforms.

-#Known Issues

-The times shown on wear and mobile are not the same because the stopwatch-implementation is based on System.upTimeMillis(), which is different for both devices.
-Have to find a way to synchronize the startTime between the devices.

 #License

 [Apache Licence 2.0](http://www.apache.org/licenses/LICENSE-2.0)